Territory of the Islamic State: Yemen

 IS established a Yemeni Wilayah in November 2014.
 The branch's first attack occurred in March 2015, when it carried out suicide bombings on two Shia Mosques in the Yemeni capital.
-At least eight ISIL Wilayat, named after existing provincial boundaries in Yemen, have claimed responsibility for attacks, including 'Adan Abyan Province, Al-Bayda Province, Hadramawt Province, Shabwah Province and Sana'a Province.
+At least eight IS Wilayat, named after existing provincial boundaries in Yemen, have claimed responsibility for attacks, including 'Adan Abyan Province, Al-Bayda Province, Hadramawt Province, Shabwah Province and Sana'a Province.
 Following the outbreak of the Yemeni Civil War in 2015, IS struggled to establish much of a presence in the country in the face of competition from the larger and more established Al-Qaeda in the Arabian Peninsula (AQAP) militant group.
 Many of IS's regional cells in Yemen have not been visibly active since their establishment and the group has not been able to seize control of territory the way they have done in Iraq and Syria.
 The group has also experienced leadership turmoil and defections from its rank and file.

-As of 2022, the group, which continues to be weakened, serves a key financial intermediary between Somalia and Khorasan provinces.
+As of 2022, the group serves a key financial intermediary between Somalia and Khorasan provinces.

-Algeria

-Members of a militant group named Jund al-Khilafah swore allegiance to IS in September 2014.
-IS in Algeria gained notoriety when it beheaded French tourist Hervé Gourdel in September 2014.
-On 13 November 2014, Abu Bakr al-Baghdadi announced that the group had changed its name to "Wilayah al-Jazair" in accordance to the structure of the rest of groups aligned with IS.
-Algerian security forces killed the group's leader, Khalid Abu-Sulayman, in December 2014, and five of its six commanders in a May 2015 raid.
-Since then, the group has not claimed any significant attacks and has largely been silent.